CandleLibrary/Docs/README.md

 `README.md` files are generated from [*document fragment*](#document_fragment) comments found within the packages main source file, and HTML document fragments found within Markdown files in the `repo_root/source/doc_fragments`  directory and subdirectory.
-**cfw.Doc** keeps track of the source of each fragment and will generate a link icon this
+**cfw.Doc** keeps track of the source of each fragment and will generate an icon
 <img src="source/brand/go_to_source.svg" height="15" alt="go_to_fragment_source_icon">
-that will connect to the original source file.
+that will link to the original source file.
 This can be found at the bottom-right of the fragment contents.

 <div align="right"><a href="./source/doc_fragments/generating_readmes.md#L1-L13"><img src="source/brand/go_to_source.svg" height="18" alt="src"></a></div>